-It is understood that Roche Group is seeking the rezoning of the Subject Site from its current zoning of IN2 Light Industrial under the Leichhardt Local Environmental Plan (LEP) 2013, to a zoning that would allow a mixed use development.
+It is understood that Roche Group is seeking to add residential accommodation as a permissible use on the Subject Site.
+The Subject Site is currently zoned IN2 Light Industrial under the Leichhardt Local Environmental Plan (LEP) 2013, a zoning for which residential accommodation is not a permissible use.
 The purpose of this Study is to provide an economic assessment of the Planning Proposal.
-As part of this assessment the Study explores the economic viability / impact of retaining the current zoning versus amending the zoning to allow for a mixed use development.
-Furthermore, the Study considers the proposed rezoning of industrial lands against the directions set out in the Ministerial Section 117 Direction 1.1.
+As part of this assessment the Study explores the economic viability / impact of retaining the current zoning versus amending the zoning to allow for a residential accommodation as a permissible use.